taikiinoue45/docker-jetson/README.md

 <br>

-Check the default runtime setting
+Check the default runtime setting.
+If you get the following output, you have succeeded.
 ```
 $ docker info 2> /dev/null | grep -i runtime
 >>> Runtimes: nvidia runc